jamesquinlan/Intro-Database-SQL/lectures/improve_performance.md

 The three tuning techniques:

 1. The order of the tables in the `FROM` clause
-2. Placing most restrictive conditions in the `WHERE` clause
+2. Placing the most restrictive conditions first in the `WHERE` clause
 3. Placement of join conditions in the `WHERE` clause.

 NOTE: Although not directly effecting the performance, __ALWAYS__ establish __coding standards__ in a multiuser programming environment.